USEPA/MCSimMod/README.md

 covr::report(file='coverage_html/index.html')
 ```

-You can also call from the command-line:
+You can also issue these commands from a Windows or Unix command line terminal as follows.
 ```bash
 R -e "devtools::document()"
 R -e "devtools::build()"